 - Practical use case examples (cards, modals, overlays)

-- Full TypeScript support for all new properties
+- Full TypeScript support with separate prop types for each component (

 - Improved component layout handling